door2door-io/door2door-sdk-iOS-deprecated/README.md

 	TripEvent.tripCancelEvent(...)

 #### Trip End
-A user reached his destination.
+A user reached their destination.

 	TripEvent.tripEndEvent(...)

 #### Trip Interest
-A user examins the details of search result.
-This happens if a search ends up with multiple results.
+A user examines the details of a search result.
+This happens if a search returns multiple results.

 	TripEvent.tripInterestEvent(...)

 #### Trip Pay
-A user pays for a getting from A to B.
+A user pays for getting from A to B.

 	TripEvent.tripPayEvent(...)